 Bitcoin

 The ‘Bit’ in BitPopArt stands for Bitcoin.
-I have been a supporter of Bitcoin since I learned what it stands for.
-You can read more about Bitcoin here.
+I have been a supporter of Bitcoin since I studied and learned what Bitcoin is.
+For me it stands for Freedom.

 Travel